Doervald/draw-smash/Home.md

 # Home page of repo

 The Hello World project is a time-honored tradition in computer programming.
 It is a simple exercise that gets you started when learning something new.
-Let’s get started with GitHub!
+Now letâ€™s get started with GitHub!

-You’ll learn how to:
+Youâ€™ll learn how to:

-Create and use a repository
+Create and use a repository ??
+OK
 Start and manage a new branch
 Make changes to a file and push them to GitHub as commits Open and merge a pull request

 https://guides.github.com/activities/hello-world/
+Just go thru this URL